AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 the task's thread of control exhaustively, such that the arrived-at allocation value covers the worst case?
 We don't, not with certainty.
-If we really must know the allocation will suffice for all cases, say because this is a high-integrity application, we would use GNATstack.
+If we really must know the allocation will suffice for all cases, say because this is a high-integrity application, we would use :program:`GNATstack`.
 GNATstack is an offline tool that exploits data generated by the compiler to compute worst-case stack requirements per subprogram and per task.
 As a static analysis tool, its computation is based on information